-Lit d’Art is located in Het Zuid, an Antwerp district that is brimming with art and culture.
+Lit d’Art is located in Het Zuid, next to the Royal Museum of Fine Arts Antwerp (KMSK), an Antwerp district that is brimming with art and culture.

 Antwerp is Belgium’s second-largest city after Brussels.
 It has a rich history: the oldest memory goes back to the second century A.D., when the Gallo-Romans settled near the present Steen.

 Would you like to get to know Antwerp better?
 Then Aida will be happy to give you some tips.

 The most famous shopping street in Antwerp.
 The fame of this street extends far beyond Belgium and has therefore become the prototype of the Antwerp shopping scene.
 The wide pedestrian promenade is car-free and always heavily populated.